Wilbertz-Group/wibiclick-frontend-vue/README.md

 ### 5.3 Key Architectural Points (Frontend)

 *   **Modularity:** The codebase is organized by feature, with dedicated folders for views and components related to specific modules (e.g., `src/views/Customers`, `src/components/customers`).
 The `src/views/Customers/View.vue` component acts as the central hub for the enhanced customer view and engagement features.
-*   **Composition API:** Vue 3's Composition API is used extensively for organizing component logic, particularly within `src/views/Customers/View.vue` for managing state, fetching data, and handling user interactions related to AI features.
+*   **Composition API:** Vue 3's Composition API is used extensively for organizing component logic.
+*   **Component Complexity:** The `src/views/Customers/View.vue` component has become extremely large and complex, managing numerous responsibilities (customer details, related records, activity timeline, multiple AI features, modals).
+This significantly impacts maintainability. **Recommendation:** Urgently refactor `View.vue` into smaller, single-responsibility components (e.g., `CustomerDetailCard`, `EngagementHub`, `RelatedItemsList`, `ActivityTimeline`) to improve code structure and readability.
 *   **State Management:** Centralized user state management in `UserStore.js` using Pinia.
-State related to specific views (like customer data, suggestions, alerts) is primarily managed locally within the component using `ref` and `reactive`. **Consideration:** For complex views like `Customer/View.vue`, moving some local state (e.g., suggestions, alerts, scheduled messages) into dedicated Pinia stores could improve state management and simplify prop drilling, especially if this data needs to be accessed or modified by multiple child components (like modals).
+State related to specific views (like customer data, suggestions, alerts in `View.vue`) is primarily managed locally within the component using `ref` and `reactive`. **Recommendation:** Leverage Pinia more extensively for shared state (customer data, related entities, AI results) to simplify complex components like `View.vue`, improve state predictability, and facilitate testing.
 *   **API Interaction:** Axios is used for backend communication.
 API calls are made directly from component logic (e.g., within `onMounted` or specific action handler functions like `fetchFollowupSuggestions`).
 The base URL is set globally in `main.js`.
 *   **Authentication Flow:**
     1. User attempts to access a route.